iNavFlight/inav/docs/GPS_fix_estimation.md

 ![](Screenshots/programming_disable_gps_sensor_fix.png)

-For testing purpoces, it is possible to disable GPS sensor fix from RC controller in programming tab:
+For testing purposes, it is possible to disable GPS sensor fix from RC controller in programming tab:

 *GPS can be disabled only after: 1) initial GPS fix is acquired 2) in ARMED mode.*